-General Principles of Law in EU Antitrust Law
+General Principles of EU Law in EU Antitrust Law

 In Katja Ziegler, Päivi Neuvonen, Violeta Moreno-Lax, Research Handbook on General Principles of EU Law, Research Handbooks in European Law Series (Edward Elgar Publishing), Forthcoming